 Charlotte launched her career (literally) by reporting to NASA’s 2011 Space Shuttle launch as an intern.
 It was there that she realized she wanted to pursue a career in engineering after already starting her college degree in humanities.
 In 2016, she began working at SpaceX in Los Angeles, where she is a Mission Integration Engineer.
-Charlotte has lead the development of the Crew Dragon Spacecraft’s human systems as well as its space suit.
+Charlotte has led the development of the Crew Dragon Spacecraft’s human systems as well as its spacesuit.
 The goal of the Crew Dragon program is to send humans to Mars.
 Pretty out of this world!

 Jessica McKellar, 29 @jessicamckellar

 As a well-accomplished public speaker, author, MIT grad, and entrepreneur, Jessica McKellar had to make our list of top female tech professionals!
-Jessica began her career as a software engineer at Ksplice, Inc. She was inspired to create her own company called Zulip, which eventually combined with by Dropbox.
+Jessica began her career as a software engineer at Ksplice, Inc. She was inspired to create her own company called Zulip, which was eventually combined with Dropbox.
 Today, Jessica is the Director of Engineering at Dropbox, making hundreds of thousands of business’ workflow easier.
-She’s also a technical consultant for HBO’s Silicon Valley, and a recipient of the O’Reilly Open Source Award.
+She’s also a technical consultant for HBO’s Silicon Valley and a recipient of the O’Reilly Open Source Award.

 Samantha Radocchia, 28 @iamSamsterdam

 Not only is Samantha a daredevil in the real world – (she’s a competitive skydiver) – she also takes risks in her career.
-Samantha began her own business named Stunable, an inventory management and marketing software company.
+Samantha began her own business named Stunable, an inventory management, and marketing software company.
 Stunable’s success landed her a tech-focused TV series on Bravo.
 Meanwhile, she also founded Machine Elf Consulting, a consulting and web development agency based in New York.
 Her entrepreneurial attitude didn’t stop there!
 Samantha is currently the CPO at Chronicled, a product development company she co-founded that links the physical and digital worlds.
 Samantha is surely a tech maven to keep an eye on!

 Cecilia Stallsmith, 27 @CeciStalls

-Sometimes risk taking pays off in a big way!
+Sometimes risk-taking pays off in a big way!
 Graduating from Stanford in 2011 with a BA in Psychology and English, Cecilia was inspired by a guest lecturer in one of her classes.
 After hearing Box CEO Aaron Levie speak, Cecilia made the decision to pursue a career in technology.
 She went out on a limb and emailed Aaron, inquiring about an internship.
 She ended up beginning her career at Box before deciding to join Slack, where she is now a Senior Manager.
 The computer software company helps businesses organize their internal and external communications.
 Cecilia is also Slack’s Head of Platform Marketing.